 The story of Yaya Toure’s ‘completely average’ Arsenal trial against Barnet

-The tales of players Arsene Wenger missed out on signing for Arsenal had become well known by the Frenchman’s latter years at the club.
+The tales of players Arsene Wenger nearly signed for Arsenal had become well known by the manager’s latter years at the club.

 Zlatan Ibrahimovic famously turned down a trial because “Zlatan doesn’t do auditions”.
 Cesc Fabregas almost brought his mates Lionel Messi and Gerard Pique with him from Barcelona.
 Cristiano Ronaldo was presented with an Arsenal No.9 shirt before Carlos Quieroz pointed the Sporting teenager in the direction of Manchester United.